robert-altmiller/code_profiler/README.md

 ## Code profiler version updates

 - 8/29/2024 - We record the 'getrecursionlimit()' in the profiler_tools.py when each timer() decorated function is called.
 When we create the final Delta table of consolidated code profiling results 'recursion_limit' is a new column which has been added.
+Tested changes in local IDE and in Databricks.